SpineEventEngine/logging/README.md

 The following backends are available:

-* `io.spine:spine-logging-backend` – the default JUL-based backend.
+* `io.spine:spine-logging-jul-backend` – the default JUL-based backend.
 * `io.spine:spine-logging-log4j2-backend` – Log4j2 backend.

+The default backend is supplied along the logging library itself.
+To use it, one just needs to not supply any other backend.
+Then JUL backend will be used automatically.

-Put a chosen backend to `runtimeOnly` configuration, and the logging library will discover it in the runtime.
+For other backends, put a chosen one to `runtimeOnly` configuration, and the logging library will discover it in the runtime.

 An example usage of Log4j2 backend: